panzerdp/dmitripavlutin.com/content/posts/010-three-dots/index.md

 Three dots operator adds a bunch of great features to JavaScript.

-The rest parameter makes a lot easier to collect the arguments.
+The rest parameter makes it a lot easier to collect the arguments.
 It's a reasonable replacement for the hardcoded array-like object `arguments`.
 If the situation permits to choose between the rest parameter and `arguments`, use the first one.

 `.apply()` method is not convenient for its verbose syntax.
 The spread operator is a good alternative when invocation arguments should be taken from an array.